EliasRut/distant-stars/MAIN_REACTOR.md

 Complete the function **isPowerOutputInTolerance**.
 It takes no parameters and returns a boolean
 value: true if the current power output is okay, false if the current power output is critical.

-Examples: Assuming a main reactor output of 20 and a backup reactor output of 5:
+**Examples**: Assuming a main reactor output of 20 and a backup reactor output of 5:
 * For a power draw of 25, your function should return **true**.
  * All power produced is used, so the main reactor is not critical.
 * For a power draw of 30, your function should return **true**.
  * All power produced is used, so the main reactor is not critical.
 5 power less than required from ship systems is produced, which means not everything will be running, but the reactor is fine.
 * For a power draw of 20, your function should return **true**.
  * Not all power produced is used.
 But the power from the main reactor is used first, so all 20 power from the main reactor is drawn.
 The 5 extra power from the backup reactor are not used, but the backup reactor never goes critical, so all is good.
 * For a power draw of 18, your function should return **false**.
  * Not all power produced is used, and not even all 20 power that the main reactor produces is used.
 This will cause the main reactor to go critical.

 ## Shut down the main reactor if necessary
 Now that you have a test for whether the power output is within tolerance, you can make use of that